 The Gorman Funeral Homes – Platte Chapel of Wheatland are in charge of the arrangements.

-To send flowers to DONALD's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of DONALD R. FANCHER, please visit our floral store.